Categories

 “I’m sorry I withdrew from you.
 What I really want is some co-regulation.
 Would you tell me a few things you appreciate about me?
 I think that would help me relax.”

 Yes, it takes work to learn to recognize and improve your co-regulation and self-regulation strategies, but it’s worth it.
-Depending on which stage your relationship is at (watch my video on the three stages of relationship), this kind of work can move the relationship forward by leaps and bounds.
+Depending on which stage your relationship is at, this kind of work can move the relationship forward by leaps and bounds.

 Which do you gravitate toward: co-regulation or self-regulation?
 How effective are you at each?
 Which kind of ineffective and effective co-regulation and self-regulation behaviours do you see in yourself and in your relationship?
 What’s your growth edge?
 What do you need to practice?